 In 2011, Brian began the process of voluntarily organizing a community outreach program to teach fine furniture making in the Maine State Prison Industries Program.
-The Maine Prison Outreach Program in Warren, Maine commenced in August 2012.
-The Maine program is designed to be self-sustaining, modeled after the American Furniture Masters Institute's (AFMI) Prison Outreach Program.
+The Maine Prison Outreach Program in Warren, Maine commenced in August 2012 and continues its seventh year of operation in 2019.
+The Maine program is designed to be self-sustaining, and was modeled after the American Furniture Masters Institute's (AFMI) Prison Outreach Program.
 As the current students build their skills, they will then be able to transfer their fine woodworking skills and knowledge to other inmates.

 After one year, the students were creating exceptional work with crisp dovetails, mortise-and-tenon joinery.
 They are now embracing the creative impulse and designing unique pieces, not designs copied from a book.
-View some of their work-in-action, thanks to Marti Stone Photography.
-In 2016, Reid began teaching a second group of students; to date, the program has twelve students total.
+View some of their work-in-action (photos courtesy of Marti Stone Photography).
+In 2016, Reid began teaching a second group of students; to date, the program has between twelve and fourteen students total.

-Brian continues to seek support.
-Your generous tax deductible contribution helps with wood materials, tools or machine equipment purchases that advances students' skills and confidence.
+Your generous tax deductible contribution helps with wood materials, tools or machine equipment purchases that advances inmates' skills and confidence.